Temple University Overview

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Temple, approximately 69% of students took out student loans averaging $9,798 a year.
-That adds up to $39,192 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Temple, approximately 66% of students took out student loans averaging $10,315 a year.
+That adds up to $41,260 over four years for those students.

 The student loan default rate at Temple is 5.1%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.